 Yup, Jill started on the DIY route, too.
 She stopped and started a few times but kept getting hung up.
 First it was fussing over the theme.
 Did she pick the right one?
 And then she couldn’t figure out how to get the main header image to fit properly on the website.
 What was she doing wrong?

-Let me share a couple of little secrets with you.
+Let me share a couple of secrets with you.

 Secret #1.
-If you’re not a web designer, it’s not going to be easy to design a website for your business.
+If you’re not a web designer, it’s going to be challenging to design a website for your business.